plentymarkets/terra-components/TC_RELEASE.md

 # Release Terra-Components

-A guide that takes you step by step to a release of Terra-Components.
+A guide that takes you step by step to a release of the Terra-Components.

 _**Important**_: The guide is only valid for plentysystems employees.